 Cycling is definitely a great activity that you can enjoy at the recreational and training levels.
 It can help you lose weight, lift your stress away, and in my case, train for my triathlon.

-And a great pair of gloves can help you prolong your use of your bikes!
+And having the best pair of cycling gloves for you will help you prolong your rides.